jonathanstowe/Pg-Notify/README.md

 *  $PG_NOTIFY_DB   - the name of the database you want to use, otherwise ```dbdishtest```
 *  $PG_NOTIFY_USER - the username to be used, (otherwise will connect as the current user,)
-*  $PG_NOTIFY_PASS - the password to be used, (otherwise no password will be used.)
+*  $PG_NOTIFY_PW   - the password to be used, (otherwise no password will be used.)
 *  $PG_NOTIFY_HOST - the host to which the DB connection will made, the default is to connect to a local PG server.

 These should be set before the tests (or install,) are run.

 Assuming you have a working Rakudo installation you should just be able to use *zef* :

 	zef install Pg::Notify